dojo/framework/docs/en/resources/supplemental.md

 ## Middleware

 The `resource` middleware is the interface required to work with resource templates and "resource-aware" widgets.
-The middleware exposes the complete API for working with resource templates.
+The middleware exposes a complete API for working with resource templates.

 > MyResourceAwareWidget.tsx